peruukki/nhl-score-api/README.md

 ./deploy.sh
 ```

-The latest scores are cached for one minute in [Heroku Redis](https://elements.heroku.com/addons/heroku-redis).
+The API responses are cached in-memory for one minute.

 ## License